2023 Turkish presidential election candidate nominations: Other Table of Six members

 Good Party leader Meral Akşener announced that she will not be a presidential candidate and that she will be a prime minister candidate if the strengthened parliamentary system supported by the main opposition is passed.
 Democracy and Progress Party leader Ali Babacan said he would accept it if he was nominated as a presidential candidate.

 On 11 March 2022, Kemal Kılıçdaroğlu said that one of the leaders in the Table of Six could be a candidate.
 On 6 September 2022, Kemal Kılıçdaroğlu made the statement that "Everyone has the right to be a candidate" for the candidacy of former president Abdullah Gül.
 Abdullah Gül was also mentioned in the candidacy talks of the opposition in the 2018 Turkish presidential election.

 Journalist Nihat Genç claimed that the opposition's candidate would be former Constitutional Court Haşim Kılıç.
 Good Party Secretary Uğur Poyraz and CHP deputy Gürsel Tekin denied this claim.
 Tekin said that the candidate would be from the CHP.
 Journalist Emin Çapa said in a statement on Halk TV that the candidate must be clear and has no ties to politics.
 Upon this statement, it was claimed that Muhtar Kent or Özgür Demirtaş would be candidates.
 These allegations were denied by the CHP and it was stated that neither of the two names would be candidates and that they did not have such a potential.

 Labour and Freedom Alliance

-It has been speculated that if the Nation Alliance nominated Kılıçdaroğlu, HDP would not nominate a candidate.
+No candidate was put forth by the Labour and Freedom Alliance.
+Prior to its announcement on 22 March 2023, it was speculated that if the Nation Alliance nominated Kılıçdaroğlu, the alliance would not nominate a candidate.
+After Kılıçdaroğlu was announced as the Nation's Alliance joint candidate, the Labour and Freedom Alliance chose to not nominate a candidate, which was seen as a strategic move to limit vote splitting against President Erdoğan.
+The alliance later endorsed Kılıçdaroğlu's candidacy on 27 April.